-System Power LED Lead (3-pin PLED)
+System Power LED (3-pin PLED)

-This lead connects to the system power LED.
+This connector is for the system power LED.
 The LED lights up when you turn on the system power, and blinks when the system is in sleep mode.

-Message LED Lead (2-pin MLED)
+Message LED (2-pin MLED)

-This lead connects to the message LED cable on the front panel and indicates the booting status.
+This connector is for the front panel message LED that indicates the booting status.
 The LED blinks when the system is in the boot process until the operating system is loaded.

-System Warning Speaker Lead (4-pin SPKR)
+System Warning Speaker (4-pin SPKR)

-This lead connects to the case-mounted speaker and allows you to hear system beeps and warnings.
+This connector is for the case-mounted speaker and allows you to hear system beeps and warnings.

-Hard Disk Activity Lead (2-pin HD LED)
+• Hard Disk Activity (2-pin HD\LED)

-This lead connects the HDD LED cable.
-The read or write activities of the device connected to the any of IDE connectors cause the IDE LED to light up.
+This connects to the hard disk drive LED.
+The read or write activities of the hard disk drive connected to the any of IDE connectors cause the hard disk drive LED to light up.

-ATX Power Switch / Soft-Off Switch Lead (2-pin PWR_SW)
+ATX Power Switch/Soft-Off Switch (2-pin PWR\SW)

-This lead connects a switch that controls the system power.
+This connector is for the system power switch.
 Pressing the power switch turns the system between ON and SLEEP, or ON and SOFT OFF, depending on the BIOS or OS settings.
-Pressing the power switch while in the ON mode for more than 4 seconds turns the system OFF.
+Pressing the power switch for more than 4 seconds when the system is on turns the system off.

-Reset Switch Lead (2-pin RESET)
+Reset Switch (2-pin RESET)

-This lead connects to the case-mounted reset switch for rebooting the system without turning off the system power.
+This connector is for the case-mounted reset switch for rebooting the system without turning off the system power.